According to the Code, a person can have something in their possession in three different ways:

 - Is detention necessary in all the circumstances to maintain confidence in the administration of justice?

 In order for our lawyers to secure less stringent conditions, the Judge will need to be satisfied that you will attend court as required and that you pose no significant risk of harm to the public.
-This may sometimes be difficult as the Judge may be hesitant to release you due to concerns with your willingness to obey release conditions, but it is not impossible.
+While the Judge may be hesitant to release you due to concerns with your willingness to obey release conditions, it is not impossible.

-Where can I pay for bail for possession of stolen property charges in Surrey?
+Where can I pay for bail for possession of stolen property charges in Saskatchewan?

-How do I change my release conditions for possession of stolen property charges in Surrey?
+How do I change my release conditions for possession of stolen property charges in Saskatchewan?

-Release on bail for possession of stolen property charges may include restrictions that impact your day-to-day life.
+Release on bail with possession of stolen property charges may include restrictions that impact your day-to-day life.